Most recent announcement posted: 09/07/2022.

 Based on the weighted percentage, the following table tells you the final grade.
 If our exams are more difficult than anticipated, we might make the scale slightly more lenient, but it will definitely not become more strict.

 Notice that we do not give D+ or D- grades.

 If you feel that you were graded unfairly (too high or too low) on an exam or homework, you are welcome to request a regrade.
 Here are the relevant policies:

 We will use Gradescope for homework submission and grading.
 Your Gradescope accounts will be set up by us, and you will receive email notification.

 A guide for homework submission is available here.

-If you have any questions about Gradescope and homework submission, please ask on Piazza or contact TBD.
-Contact the TAs and the professors if you have questions about grading or homework.
+If you have any questions about Gradescope and homework submission, please ask on Piazza.
+Contact the TAs and the professors if you have questions about grading or homework policies.

 All homework submissions must be PDF files.
 Starting on Homework 3, the solutions must be typed up.
 Homeworks 1 and 2 can be submitted as photographed/scanned handwritten solutions, and the graders will make a reasonable attempt to read them.
 If as a result of the handwriting quality or the capturing, the solution is illegible, it may result in lost points.

 For typing up solutions, we highly recommend the (free) LaTeX document processing language.
 It is a flexible markup language you can use with any editor, and the de facto standard for most CS and math papers.
 The output looks much nicer than MS-Word or others.
 You may really enjoy using this opportunity to learn it.